 Touched-up paint all the way around — interior and exterior detailed over the last 2 years

-No stickers — full body paint — cleaner, more premium look (and better resale)
+No stickers — full body paint — cleaner, more premium look

 ⛽ Most Importantly: Diesel

-This is a diesel pusher, not a gas Class A. The Cummins 8.3L ISC behind you is rated for 400,000–500,000 miles — yours has 137K, about a third through engine life.
+This is a diesel pusher, not a gas Class A. The Cummins 8.3L ISC behind you is rated for 400,000–500,000 miles — This Motorhome has 137K, about a third through engine life.
 Diesel pushers ride better (air ride + air brakes), tow heavier (10,000+ lbs vs 5,000 for gas), get better fuel economy on long hauls, and hold value far better than gas Class As.
 This single fact puts the coach in a different league than 70% of what's listed at this price point.

 Add it up: if you bought a comparable rig and brought it up to this spec from scratch — new mattress, residential fridge, four TVs, hidden elevator TV, washer/dryer, full body paint, upgraded solar, fresh batteries on both ends — you'd spend $15,000–$25,000 in parts and labor alone.
 That's already baked into the $39,900 asking.

 The 500,000-mile engine.
-Yours has 137,046.
+This Motorhome has 137,046.

 How I Got to $39,900 — The Math, Every Line